Share this article with your friends

 - External roles and responsibilities

-I am a Trustee of my local Foodbank and manage their website and Facebook page.
-I continue to preach and lead services for my local Circuit and further afield.
+I preach and lead services for my local Circuit and further afield.

 - Research interests and supervision areas

-My research interests include both historical theology and also the interface between theology and ministerial practice.
-I have a longstanding project looking the theology of sin, guilt and shame, particularly in the context of a world which puts so much emphasis on self-esteem and considers sin to be an outmoded concept.
+My research interests include both church history and historical theology.
+I have a longstanding interest in issues of sin guilt and shame, particularly in the context of a world which puts so much emphasis on self-esteem and considers sin to be an outmoded concept.

 I am interested in supervising doctoral or MA dissertations on any area of Church history or historical theology, I am particularly interested in all aspects of the sixteenth century Reformations (both Protestant and Catholic) and early evangelical and Methodist history.